ckamps/2232-defiance/content/08-recreation.md

 ### Gravel biking

-If you're into gravel biking, you'll have easy access to the nearby 5-mile scenic gravel Callaway Fork road, the Hamburg trail, and miles of gravel in the Busch WIldlife area.
+If you're into gravel biking, you'll have easy access to the nearby 5-mile scenic gravel Callaway Fork road, the Hamburg trail, and miles of gravel in the Busch Wildlife area.
 You can use the Katy Trail to access these popuklar gravel rides.

 ### Mountain biking

 The Katy Trail oiffers easy access to the following popular mountain biking trails:

-* 1 mile to the Lost Valley trail head
+* 1 mile to the Lost Valley trailhead
 * 2 miles to Matson Hill Park
-* 6 miles ride to Klondike Park
+* 6 miles to Klondike Park

 ## Running